denten/denten.github.io/_includes/CV/06-talks.md

   Talk by invitation to the Center for Digital Cultures at Leuphana University (Germany) on December 20, 2017 and on January 5 at the School of Communication and Culture, Aarhus University (Denmark).
-- "Experimental Criticism: The Creative Limits of Artificial Intelligence."
-  Talk by invitation to the Center for Digital Cultures at Leuphana University (Germany) on January 20, 2017.
 - "Infrastructural Reading: Content, Medium, Context, History."
 Lecture by invitation to the Internet Cultures Symposium at Yale on December 2, 2017.
 - "Plain Text: The Poetics of Computation."
 Book launch and talk by invitation